-Expedition 324 recovered igneous material that had experienced minimal to nearcomplete alteration, which naturally affected physical properties.
+Expedition 324 recovered igneous material that had experienced minimal to near-complete alteration, which naturally affected physical properties.
 Site U1346, atop the Shirshov Massif, and Site U1349, at the summit of the Ori Massif, exhibit the most extreme and variable alteration, which is reflected in their physical properties.
-Natural gamma radiation counts from the 40K decay chain are three to four times higher in the altered material recovered at these sites versus fresh material (Sites U1347 and U1350 in Fig. F28).
+Natural gamma radiation counts from K decay are three to four times higher in the altered material recovered at these sites versus the comparatively fresher material at Sites U1347 and U1350 (Fig. F28).
 Magnetic susceptibility displays distinct drops associated with oxidative alteration at both Sites U1346 and U1349.
 Cores from Hole U1349A are remarkable for the extent of oxidative alteration, suggested by the presence of hematite in Sections 324-U1349-7R-1 through 10R-5.
 In this interval, the magnetic susceptibility drops to levels ubiquitously $<1000 \times 10^{-5}$ SI (Fig. F29).
-Below the oxidative front, where hematite is no longer present, there is higher magnetic susceptibility.
-An analogous relationship is seen in Hole U1346A, whereby gray alteration has a higher magnetic susceptibility than oxidative brown alteration.
-Other notable physical properties in Hole U1346A include a distinct excursion in NGR from the 238U decay chain to values of almost 200 cps at 129.6-129.9 m CSF-A (Section 324-U1346-5R-1) in sedimentary material (Fig. F28).
+Below the oxidative front, where hematite is no longer present, magnetic susceptibility is higher.
+An analogous relationship is seen in Hole U1346A, where the gray alteration has a higher magnetic susceptibility than the oxidative brown alteration.
+Another notable physical property in Hole U1346A is a distinct excursion in NGR from U decay to values of almost 200 cps at 129.6-129.9 mbsf (Section 324-U1346-5R-1) in sedimentary material (Fig. F28).

-In stark contrast to the altered material of Holes U1346A and U1349A, the comparatively fresh igneous material recovered in Holes U1347A and U1350A have low NGR counts (<5 cps) (Fig. F28).
-Coring in both Holes U1347A and U1350A recovered igneous material consisting of alternating pillow lavas and massive inflation flows with broadly similar physical properties.
-Discrete measurements yield densities of 2.32- 3.23 g/cm3, porosities of 0.17%-29.47%, and P-wave velocities (with negligible anisotropy) of 3.04-7.08 km/s.
+In stark contrast to the altered material of Holes U1346A and U1349A, the comparatively fresh igneous rocks recovered in Holes U1347A and U1350A have low NGR counts (<5 cps) (Fig. F28).
+Coring in both Holes U1347A and U1350A recovered alternating pillow lavas and massive inflation flows with broadly similar physical properties.
+Discrete measurements yield densities of 2.32-3.23 g/cm, porosities of 0.17%-29.47%, and P-wave velocities (with negligible anisotropy) of 3.04-7.08 km/s.
 Notable intervals include a massive flow unit (Cores 324-U1347A-26R to 29R) at the bottom of Hole U1347A.
 This unit displayed the highest consistent readings of magnetic susceptibility, as well as cyclic magnetic susceptibility variations that might be used to decipher the chemical stratigraphy of the flow.
 Site U1350 was the most consistent with respect to downhole physical properties.
-There was very little variation in density and a slight downhole decrease in magnetic susceptibility.
+Very little variation in density and only a slight downhole decrease in magnetic susceptibility was observed.
 Sedimentary interbeds were commonly observed in both Hole U1347A and U1350A cores and readily distinguished by their lower GRA bulk densities and magnetic susceptibility.
-The variations in density, porosity, and P-wave velocity measured on discrete samples were dominantly related sampling bias (e.g., vesicularity) rather than lithologic distinction.
+The variations in density, porosity, and P-wave velocity measured on discrete samples were dominantly related to sampling bias (e.g., vesicularity) rather than lithologic differences.

 Hole U1348A was quite different from the other sites in terms of its physical properties.
 Magnetic susceptibility values were $<110 \times 10^{-5}$ SI and GRA densities were lower compared to igneous material from other sites (Figs. F29, F30).
-GRA density was also notable for its smooth, gradual increase in individual stratigraphic units, plausibly related to compaction of the sedimentary material.
-The P-wave velocities were the lowest seen at any of the sites in the expedition, with values ranging from 2.09 to 3.32 km/s with an average of 2.78 ± 0.79 km/s (2σ ; n = 13).
-The material was also notable for its high porosity (all between 20% and 40%).
+GRA density was also notable for its smooth, gradual increase in individual stratigraphic units, plausibly related to compaction.
+The P-wave velocities were the lowest seen at any of the sites, with values ranging from 2.09 to 3.32 km/s with an average of 2.78 ± 0.79 km/s ( $2\sigma$ ; N = 13).
+The volcanic rocks are also notable for their high porosity (all between 20% and 40%).